RabiatYakasai/RabiatYakasai/README.md

 ### Frontend Developer

  My name is Rabi'at Sadi Yakasai, also known as Fadila/Dee-los.
 I started my journey as a developer in 2024.
 I am a graphic designer, a web designer and presently a Frontend Developer.
-I now look forward to becoming a full-stack b developer soonest.
+I now look forward to becoming a full-stack  developer soonest.
 Based in Kano State of Nigeria, I'm passionate about leveraging technology to solve real-world problems.

 - 🌍  I reside in Kano, Nigeria